Piglet: "Pooh, how do you spell Love?"

 Everyone burst out laughing.
 Tension transformed into relaxed air again.

-The joke worked.
-I was sitting with Nantucket's Police Chief 30 minutes later.
+The humor worked.
+About 30 minutes later, I was sitting with Nantucket's Police Chief.
+A job opportunity!!

 It was a thorough interview.
 I got sworn in the next day at the court house next door.
 No weapon of any sort to carry.
 2 types of tickets to write.
 My badge number was 212.